Rappsilber-Laboratory/xi_installation/README.md

    7. You should also be able to view results via the web gui but annotated spectra will not be available until XiAnnotator is started.

    8. Start XiAnnotator, this is similar to starting XiSearch.
-[Short term: You may run into an issue here with a URL having been hardcoded.
-Not a big deal, we'll cross this bridge when we come to it.]
+[Very short term: Theres an issue here.
+Not a big deal, we're fixing]

 ##### TODO?
 include XiFDR and instructions for advanced FDR analysis?